ne62rut/whales/README.md

     $ SWHinstrcorr_WHALES_jason3SGDRd.mat

 Note that the instrumental correction is simply based on the comparison with the one applied in the MLE3 retracker of the standard product.
 A new correction had to be computed by PML, but the performances were worse (according to the Round Robin results).
-Also note that Envisat does not have an instrumental correction.

 On the display, you will see a waveform counter for each successful retrack ("Retracking waveform XXXX of YYYY").
 Please note that the numbers displayed on the counter are not correct.
 The launcher will save a NetCDF file of the kind produced for the Round Robin.
-It is already set to work with the following test file from Jason-3:
+It can be tested to work with the following test file from Jason-3:

     $ JA3_GPS_2PdP054_149_20170801_175030_20170801_184643.nc